CSHong9/Simulation/README.md

 2. Leik, Robert K. and Barbara F. Meeker.
 1995.
 “Computer Simulation for Exploring Theories: Models of Interpersonal Cooperation and Competition.”
 Sociological Perspectives 38: 463-470. <br />
 3. Thomas C. Schelling.
 1978.
 “Thermostats, Lemons, and Other Families of Models.”
 Micromotives and Macrobehavior. (pgs 83-87)
 4. Thomas C. Schelling.
 1978.
 “Micromotives and Macrobehavior.”
 Micromotives and Macrobehavior. (pgs 37-38)
+5. Thomas C. Schelling.
+1978.
+“Thermostats, Lemons, and Other Families of Models.”
+Micromotives and Macrobehavior. (pgs 91-94, 97, 105-6)